-Flowers grow on top of the stems in terminal inflorescences from 4-12″ in length.
+Flowers grow on top of the stems in terminal inflorescences from 4 to 12″ in length.

 The flowers are considered “imperfect” (unisexual) and have neither petals or carpels.
 Imperfect flowers lack either stamens (carpellate) or carpels (staminate).
 So, in this case, flowers of Rumex altissimus (and other Rumex species) are called carpellate flowers and have six greenish sepals.

 The flowers, as you can see, are light green.
 Flowering is from April-May and lasts for at least two weeks but plants that have been cut may flower later as well.
-Flowers turn a coppery brown than forms LOADS of seeds.
+Flowers turn a coppery brown then form LOADS of seeds.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky

 NOTE: Plants of the World Online is the most up-to-date database.
 It is very hard for some to keep with name changes these days so you may find a few discrepancies between the websites.
 Just be patient.
 Hopefully, someday they will be in harmony. 🙂